libhal/libhal.github.io/mkdocs/user_guide/fundamentals.md

 which provides all of the GNU GCC compiler commands for building application, binaries and library files.

-### Processor Library
+### Platform Library

 Contain the drivers and APIs specific to a processor.
 For example, ARM Cortex M processors have a common way to manage interrupts, so that code should be put into the processor library.
 Almost all Cortex M processors have a SysTick Timer, so such a driver should exist in the processor library.

-### Platform Library

-Platform libraries contain peripheral driver implementations as well as platform specific APIs for operations such as DMA transfers, pin configuration and function selection, clock control, etc, for a specific family of devices.
+Platform libraries also contain peripheral driver implementations as well as target specific APIs for operations such as DMA transfers, pin configuration and function selection, clock control, etc, for a specific family of devices.

 Peripherals are devices within a microcontroller or computer system that allows the controller:

-1. To interact with the world
+1. To interact with the world in a particular way such as:
     1. output pin
     2. input pin
     3. i2c
     4. serial
     5. can
     6. usb
-2. Interrupt the CPU when an programmable event has occurred
+2. Interrupt the CPU when an event has occurred
     1. timers
     2. interrupt pin
     3. watchdog
 3. Perform work for the CPU/application
     1. real time clocks
     2. crc generators
+    3. random number generator
-   3. display graphics accelerator
+    4. display graphics accelerator

 The hardware implementations of a peripheral in a controller is typically unique to that controller's device family.
 The peripheral drivers provide an